The Bankrate promise

 State Total loss threshold Alabama 75% Alaska TLF Arizona TLF Arkansas 70% California TLF Colorado 100% Connecticut TLF Delaware TLF Florida 80% Georgia TLF Hawaii TLF Idaho TLF Illinois TLF Indiana 70% Iowa 70% Kansas 75% Kentucky 75% Louisiana 75% Maine TLF Maryland 75% Massachusetts TLF Michigan 75% Minnesota 70% Mississippi TLF Missouri 80% Montana TLF Nebraska 75% Nevada 65% New Hampshire 75% New Jersey TLF New Mexico TLF New York 75% North Carolina 75% North Dakota 75% Ohio TLF Oklahoma 60% Oregon 80% Pennsylvania TLF Rhode Island TLF South Carolina 75% South Dakota TLF Tennessee 75% Texas 100% Utah TLF Vermont TLF Virginia 75% Washington TLF *Washington, D.C.
 75% West Virginia 75% Wisconsin 70% Wyoming 75%

 What happens if your car has been declared a total loss?

 - Remove license plates.
-Remove both the front and back license plate and take them with you.
+Remove both the front and back license plates and take them with you.
 Leaving your plates where someone might take them can lead to complications down the road.
 The safest approach is to maintain possession of the license plates until they are no longer on your record with the DMV.

 How to dispute a total loss

 - Request an appraisal.
-If the insurance company remains unconvinced at this point, you may request an in-person appraisal of your vehicle.
+If your auto insurer remains unconvinced at this point, you may request an in-person appraisal of your vehicle.
 Many of these determinations are made based on paperwork and known variables (like make and model) without an in-person appraisal.